-Telephone: (931) 645-7448 Email Address: jill.hall@cityofclarksville.com
+Telephone: (931) 645-7448

+Email Address: jill.hall@cityofclarksville.com

 To file a discrimination complaint, the written complaint must be filed to the address above within 180 days of the alleged discrimination.
 To accommodate limited English proficient individuals, oral complaints to be documented and/or translated may also be given at the above address.
-Written complaints may also be filed with the U. S. Department of Transportation/Federal Transit Administration (FTA) no later than 180 days after the date of the alleged discrimination, unless the time for filing is extended by FTA.
+Written complaints may also be filed with the U. S. Department of Transportation/Federal Highway Administration (FHWA) and/or Federal Transit Administration (FTA) no later than 180 days after the date of the alleged discrimination, unless the time for filing is extended by FHWA and/or FTA.